sully6768/sully6768.github.io/_posts/2017-02-24-JBoss-Fuse-Integration-Services-2-0.md

 ---
 layout: post
-title: JBoss Fuse Integration Services 2.0
+title: EQ and the SA
-tags: JBoss Fuse, Camel, Microservices
+tags: [JBoss Fuse, Camel, Microservices, MSA]
-commentIssueId: 12
 ---

 ![JBoss Fuse Integration Services Architecture]({{ site.baseurl }}/images/20170101/FIS.png){: .image-right}As an Integration Architect I am pretty excited about the latest release from Red Hat.
 JBoss Fuse Integration Services 2.0 (FIS), went GA this week bringing a new level of simple, yet very powerful MSA framework to the OpenShift Container Platform (OCP).
 JBoss FIS 2.0 brings powerful and popular tools to organizations including: